slamora/brackets-wiki/Research:-CodeMirror-document-linking.md

   * Undoing changes from a linked subdocument in the main document can lead to corruption.
 (Filed as https://github.com/marijnh/CodeMirror/issues/1252)
   * Tokenization in subdocuments seems to be somewhat broken, which breaks code hinting in inline editors.
 (Filed as https://github.com/marijnh/CodeMirror/issues/1253)
   * Exception in matchbrackets related to linked documents during InlineEditorProviders unit tests.
 (Might be related to #1252.)
+  * **NB:** All the above bugs have been fixed as of CodeMirror@0178058.
+There are still a handful of unit test failures in InlineEditorProviders, however.
 * There are also a handful of other unit test failures that need investigating, but they don't seem scary overall.
 * We will also need to look for cases where real code might be making the same assumptions unit tests were making, especially about the text in an inline editor.
 (I *think* this shouldn't be an issue because everyone should be getting text from the underlying (Brackets) Document, which I believe will always still have the full text.)
 * Otherwise, most things seem fine.